prashant1879/basic_rag_application_with_docker_postgres/README.md

-# Basic RAG App — Retrieval-Augmented Generation with Modern AI Stack
+# Basic RAG App — Retrieval-Augmented Generation with Docker and Postgres

 > **RAG = Retrieval-Augmented Generation**
 > This app combines document retrieval with LLMs to deliver accurate, context-based answers.